ravinderjangra/safe-authenticator-mobile/README.md

   * [Mobile development with .NET (Xamarin)](https://visualstudio.microsoft.com/vs/visual-studio-workloads/)
 * [Cake](https://cakebuild.net/) - Cross-platform build script tool used to build the projects and run the tests.

-## Contributing

-As an open source project, we're excited to accept contributions to the code from outside of MaidSafe and are striving to make that as easy and clean as possible.

-With enforced linting and commit style clearly laid out, as well as a list of more accessible issues for any project labelled with Help Wanted.

-### Project board

-GitHub project boards are used by the maintainers of this repository to keep track and organise development priorities.

-There could be one or more active project boards for a repository.
-One main project will be used to manage all tasks corresponding to the main development stream (master branch).
-A separate project may be used to manage each PoC and/or prototyping development, and each of them will track a dedicated development branch.

-New features which imply a big number of changes will be developed in a separate branch but tracked in the same main project board, re-basing it with master branch regularly and fully testing the feature on its branch before it's merged into the master branch after it was fully approved.

-The main project contains the following Kanban columns to track the status of each development task:

-* `Triage`: New issues which need to be reviewed and evaluated before taking the decision to implement it.
-* `Low Priority`: Issues that will be picked up in the current milestone.
-* `In Progress`: Task is assigned to a person and it's in progress.
-* `Needs Review`: A Pull Request which completes the task has been sent and it needs to be reviewed.
-* `Reviewer approved`: The PR sent was approved by reviewer/s and it's ready for merge.
-* `Ready for QA`: The fix for the issue has been merged into master and is ready for final QA testing.
-* `Done`: QA has verified that the fix is complete and does not affect anything else.

-### Issues

-Issues should clearly lay out the problem, platforms experienced on, as well as steps to reproduce the issue.

-This aids in fixing the issues but also quality assurance, to check that the issue has indeed been fixed.

-Issues are labelled in the following way depending on its type:

-* `bug`: The issue is a bug in the product.
-* `feature`: The issue is a new and inexistent feature to be implemented.
-* `enhancement`: The issue is an enhancement to either an existing feature in the product or to the infrastructure around the development process.
-* `blocked`: The issue cannot be resolved as it is blocked by another task.
-In this case, the task that it is blocked by should be referenced.
-* `documentation`: A documentation-related task.
-* `e/__`: Specifies the effort required for the task.
-* `p/__`: Specifies the priority of the task.

-### Commits and Pull Requests

-Commit message should follow [these guidelines](https://github.com/autumnai/leaf/blob/master/CONTRIBUTING.md#git-commit-guidelines) and should therefore strive to tackle one issue/feature, and code should be pre-linted before commit.

-PRs should clearly link to an issue to be tracked on the project board.
-A PR that implements/fixes an issue is linked using one of the [GitHub keywords](https://help.github.com/articles/closing-issues-using-keywords).
-Although these type of PRs will not be added themselves to a project board (just to avoid redundancy with the linked issue).
-However, PRs which were sent spontaneously and not linked to any existing issue will be added to the project and should go through the same process as any other tasks/issues.

-Where appropriate, commits should _always_ contain tests for the code in question.

-### Changelog and releases

-The changelog is currently maintained manually, each PR sent is expected to have the corresponding modification in the CHANGELOG file, under the 'Not released' section.

-The release process is triggered by the maintainers of the package once it is merged to master.

 ## Useful resources

 * [Using High-Performance C++ Libraries in Cross-Platform Xamarin.Forms Applications](https://devblogs.microsoft.com/xamarin/using-c-libraries-xamarin-forms-apps/)